jenwin/Task-Note/README.md

 # Task Note
-Another version of the todo list with jquery.
+My version 2.0 of the todo, built with jQuery.

 ## Technologies
 - JavaScript